-- Not present in this case it is not usable until inserted - Inserted but not formatted in this case it cannot yet be used and must first be formatted - Mal-formatted this could be due to an error or because its formatting is not FAT32 or FAT16 (when the FAT16 option is enabled).
-In this case it needs to be reformatted - FAT32 formatted and completely empty in this case it is in a fresh state with no directories or files and also no traces of old directories and files (which can often be recovered quite easily eg. undeleted) - FAT32 formatted with data in this case it contains directories and/or files and probably also traces of deleted directories and files
+- Not present in this case it is not usable until inserted - Inserted but not formatted in this case it cannot yet be used and must first be formatted - Mal-formatted this could be due to an error or because its formatting is neither FAT32 nor FAT16 not FAT12 not exFAT (when the FAT options are enabled).
+In this case it needs to be reformatted or the corresponding FAT option enabled in order to work with it in that format - FAT formatted and completely empty in this case it is in a fresh state with no directories or files and also no traces of old directories and files (which can often be recovered quite easily eg. undeleted) - FAT formatted with data in this case it contains directories and/or files and potentially also traces of deleted directories and files

 We will start with an inserted but not formatted 2 GByte SD card and work through formatting it and then using it to store data on.
-This can be performed by starting with a non-formatted card on a target board loaded with the μ Tasker demo project including the μ TAT module or else by running the μ Tasker simulator.
+This can be performed by starting with a non-formatted card on a target board loaded with the μ Tasker demo project including the μ FAT module or else by running the μ Tasker simulator.
 Apart from some possible differences in reaction time the results should be identical; the following assumes that the μ Tasker simulator is used and gives some extra details concerning this where necessary - the simulator details can be ignored if only target operation is of interest.